LeanBlauth/DidacticProjectsPython/README.md

 - Unit07_finalExam_digitSum

 Returns the sum of all of the digits in a given string s.
-If there are no digits in s it raises a ValueError exception.
+If there are no digits in s it raises a ValueError exception

+- Unit07_finalExam_myDict

+Implements a dictionary without actually using a dictionary